 Washington further publicized himself and his program by publishing his autobiography, Up From Slavery in 1901.
 He also founded the National Negro Business League in 1900.
 Presidents Theodore Roosevelt and William Howard Taft, both men with deep racial prejudices, endorsed and supported Washington as an advisor because he accepted racial segregation.
 Washington was able to recommend candidates for minor political posts that traditionally were given to African-Americans.
 The industrialists who controlled the financing of many Black schools in the South depended upon his advice as to which schools should receive funds.
 Though he never seemed to seek them, honors of all kinds were bestowed upon him.
 The degree of M. A. was conferred upon him by Harvard in 1896, and LL.
 D. by Dartmouth in 1901.
 On Oct.
 16, 1901, Washington became the first Black person to dine at the White House on the invitation of President Theodore Roosevelt.
 In 1910, when Washington was in Europe, he was received by the King of Denmark, addressed the National Liberal Club in London, and visited Mr. Carnegie in Skibo Castle.

 However, Washington’s policies received a challenge from within the Black community.
 W.E.B.
 Du Bois, then a scholar at Atlanta University, attacked Washington’s philosophy in the book , The Souls Of Black Folk.
 An organized resistance to Washington grew within the African-American intellectual community.
-But as far as the majority of middle-class and working-class African-Americans were concerned, Washington remained their man.
-His popularity enabled him to neutralize criticism, sometimes by devious means such as bribing newspapers to report false and unflattering reports of his critics.
+But as far as the majority of middle-class and working-class African-Americans were concerned, Washington remained their man of the hour.
+His popularity enabled him to neutralize criticism, sometimes by by reporting false and unflattering reports of his critics to newspapers.
 Because of his image as a conciliator, Washington seldom could publicly criticize injustice.
 Yet, behind the scenes, he did finance court cases challenging segregation and tried to mitigate some of its excesses.

 Washington was married three times.
 In 1882, he married his Malden sweetheart, Fannie N. Smith.
 She died two years later, leaving an infant daughter, Portia (who married William Sidney Pittman, an architect, in 1907).